amansingh1912/D-Challenger-Football-Challenge_PowerBI/README.md

 * I applied some DAX measures in the table to find the types of tournaments,  no. of countries hosted, number of tied matches, number of games played and number of friendly tournaments.

-## Design Part:
+## Design and Visualization Part:

 Now, I took a plane background for this dataset.
 And, the color palette which I used was green, white and blue for it.
+I used the flaticon website to import icons from there to use in the report.

+After then, I applied the bar charts, area charts and cards in the report to make the entire report according to the objective required.

+## Key Insights from the report:

+* Brazil has most number of wins.
+* Friendly matches has helped the teams and they secured more wins in those matches.
+Those countries are Germamy, Hungary and Sweden ( analysis was done on the total number of matches played by the teams in friendly matches as home and away teams, and then finding winner from those teams.
+* Away teams has scored more overall goals in a year according to the data in the entire matches played.

+## Conclusion:
+Overall, it was a nice dataset to work around with and I loved to visualize the dataset and come with the insights from it.